 Any QUIC packet has either a long or a short header, as indicated by the Header Form bit.
-Long headers are expected to be used early in the connection before version negotiation and establishment of 1-RTT keys, and for public resets.
-Short headers are minimal versionspecific headers, which can be used after version negotiation and 1-RTT keys are established.
+Long headers are expected to be used early in the connection before version negotiation and establishment of 1-RTT keys.
+Short headers are minimal version-specific headers, which can be used after version negotiation and 1-RTT keys are established.